sdavidsson90/copytools/README.md

-# COPY TOOLS
+# copytools

-#### What problem does this solve?
-These functions will allow you to copy something and drop it off somewehere else.
+These functions will allow you to copy something and drop it off somewhere else.

-The idea is that you should not have to spell out the full path to a file in a single command, but navigate to the file, do the copy action, navigate to a desired location and do the paste action.
+The idea is that you should not have to spell out the full path(s) of a file in a single command, but navigate to the file, do the copy action, navigate to a desired location and do the paste action.

-A copy action done in the CLI will be paste-able in a GUI (and vice versa).
+The beauty is that the functions work with the system clipboard.
+A copy action done in the command line will be accessible in a GUI app (and vice versa).

-#### How would I do that?
+#### List of available functions

+- `cpwd`: copy working directory
+- `cpfc`: copy file contents
 - `cpfp`: copy file path
+- `p`: print clipboard content to stdout
 - `pf`: paste file to current working directory
 - `mvf`: move file to current working directory

-#### Additional functions
+#### Setup
-- `cpwd`: copy working directory
-- `cpfc`: copy file contents
-- `p`: paste clipboard content to stdout

-#### How do I use them?
 Assuming that `$LOCATION` is the location of the script on your system, add this line to your `.bashrc`/`.zshrc`:

 ```